18F/navair-pa/README.md

 ## Our approach
 We will begin by experimenting with predictive analytics in the Fleet Readiness Center in Jacksonville, Florida.
-We then plan to apply learnings and innovatoins to all major Fleet Readiness Centers (three main centers exist).
+We then plan to apply learnings and innovatoins to all three major FRCs.

-For more on our approach, please visit [this page](https://github.com/18F/navair-pa/blob/master/approach.md).
+For more on our approach, please [visit this page on our approach](https://github.com/18F/navair-pa/blob/master/approach.md).

 ## Planned deliverables